 Design Corps and Social Economic Environmental Design® (SEED) Network – in conjunction with our 2015 partner, the Lawrence Technological University – are pleased to announce the Fifth Annual SEED Awards for Excellence in Public Interest Design.

 Recognizing design projects with exceptional social, economic, and environmental impact, the SEED Awards represent the forces needed to create truly sustainable projects and positive change in the world.

-Through a competitive jury process, six projects are selected and celebrated.
-Winning projects receive a $1,000 honorarium and an all-expense-paid trip for one team representative to present at the annual Structures for Inclusion (SFI 14) conference, taking place April 11 – 12, 2015 in Detroit, MI.
+Through a competitive jury process, six projects will be selected and celebrated.
+Winning projects will receive a $1,000 honorarium and an all-expense-paid trip for one team representative to present at the annual Structures for Inclusion (SFI 15) conference, taking place April 11 – 12, 2015 in Detroit, MI.
 Funding provided by the Lawrence Technological University and the National Endowment for the Arts.

 Selection Criteria & Questions

 SEED is a common standard to guide, evaluate and measure the social, economic and environmental impact of design projects.